When Do We Need Graph Neural Networks for Node Classification?: Introduction

 \section{Introduction}

-In the past decade, deep Neural Networks (NNs) \cite{lecun2015deep} have revolutionized many machine learning areas, including image recognition, speech recognition and natural language processing, \etc One major strength is their capacity and effectiveness of learning latent representation from Euclidean data.
+In the past decade, deep Neural Networks (NNs) \cite{lecun2015deep} have revolutionized many machine learning areas and one of their major strength is their capacity and effectiveness of learning latent representation from Euclidean data.
 Recently, the focus has been put on its applications on non-Euclidean data, \eg{} relational data or graphs.
-Combining with graph signal processing and convolutional neural networks \cite{lecun1998gradient}, numerous Graph Neural Networks (GNNs) have been proposed \cite{defferrard2016fast,hamilton2017inductive,velivckovic2017attention,kipf2016classification,luan2019break} that empirically outperform traditional neural networks on graph-based machine learning tasks, \eg{} node classification, graph classification, link prediction, graph generation, \etc
+Combining with graph signal processing and convolutional neural networks \cite{lecun1998gradient}, numerous Graph Neural Networks (GNNs) have been proposed \cite{defferrard2016convolutional,hamilton2017inductive,velivckovic2018graph,kipf2016classification,luan2019break} that empirically outperform traditional neural networks on graph-based machine learning tasks, \eg{} node classification, graph classification, link prediction, graph generation, \etc

-Nevertheless, growing evidence shows that GNNs do not always gain advantages over traditional NNs when dealing with relational data \cite{zhu2020generalizing,liu2020non,luan2020complete,lim2021large}.
+Nevertheless, growing evidence shows that GNNs do not always gain advantages over traditional NNs on relational data \cite{zhu2020generalizing,liu2020non,luan2022complete,lim2021large,luan2023addressing,luan2023graph}.
 In some cases, even a simple Multi-Layer Perceptron (MLP) can outperform GNNs by a large margin, \eg{} as shown in table \ref{tab:comparison_baselines_mlp}, MLP outperform baseline GNNs on \textit{Cornell, Wisconsin, Texas} and \textit{Film} and perform almost the same as baseline GNNs on \textit{PubMed, Coauthor CS} and \textit{Coauthor Phy}.
 This makes us wonder when it is appropriate to use GNNs.
 In this work, we explore an explanation and propose two proper measures to determine when to use GNNs for a node classification task.

 A common way to leverage graph structure is to apply graph filters in each hidden layer of NNs to help feature extraction.
 Most existing graph filters can be viewed as operators that aggregate node information from its direct neighbors.
 Different graph filters yield different spectral or spatial GNNs.
 Among them, the most commonly used is the \textit{renormalized affinity matrix} \cite{kipf2016classification}, which corresponds to a low-pass (LP) filter \cite{maehara2019revisiting} mainly capturing the low-frequency components of the input, \ie the locally smooth features across the whole graph \cite{wu2019simplifying}.